Breast Care For The Non-breast Feeding Woman

 - En Espanol

 During pregnancy, a woman's breasts prepare for lactation.
-Milk usually comes in 3 to 4 days after the pregnancy ends, but this may happen later for some women.
+Milk usually comes in 3 to 4 days after delivery, but this may happen later for some women.
 Breast milk production will begin if you had a baby vaginally or if you had a cesarean section (C-section).

 What happens to my breasts if I do not breastfeed?

 Your production of breast milk will stop by itself over time.
-Before this happens, you may have any of the following signs and symptoms:
+Before this happens, you may have any of the following:

-- Milk leakage: Your breasts may leak a medium to large amount of milk.
-Drops of milk may come from your breasts for weeks after your pregnancy.
+- Milk leakage may occur.
+Drops of milk may leak from your breasts for weeks after delivery.

-- Breast engorgement: Your breasts may feel hard to the touch.
-You may see swelling and feel pressure, discomfort, or pain for up to 10 days after your pregnancy ends.
+- Breast engorgement may also occur.
+Your breasts may feel hard to the touch.
+You may see swelling and feel pressure, discomfort, or pain for up to 10 days after delivery.
 Breast swelling can cause you to get a fever and have muscle aches.
 Although engorgement can be uncomfortable, it helps your body decrease breast milk production.

 How do I care for my breasts?